-In 1 January 2012, the Student Services and Amenities Fee was introduced for students at all Australian universities, including USC.
+In January 2012, the Student Services and Amenities Fee was introduced for students at all Australian universities, including UniSC.
 This fee is a result of the Federal Government passing the Student Services and Amenities Fee Legislation on 11 October 2011.

 This legislation allows all universities to charge students for student services and amenities of a non-academic nature, such as sporting and recreational activities, employment and career advice, child care, financial advice and food services.

-In 2018 the maximum Student Services and Amenities Fee (SSAF) that can be charged to a student will be A$298.
-This amount is indexed annually.
+The maximum Student Services and Amenities Fee (SSAF) that can be charged to a student will be A$351 in 2024.

 The University allocates Student Services and Amenities Funds in accord with the guidelines.
 Where Student Services and Amenities Fee (SSAF) funds are allocated to University-provided services they make a contribution component to those services.

-USC Student Guild, Student Representative Council, and other student groups invited to review current initiatives and propose new SSAF priorities.
+UniSC Student Guild, Student Senate, and other student groups invited to review current initiatives and propose new SSAF priorities.

-Student survey feedback reviewed by Student Guild, Student Representative Council, and PVC (Students).
-Recommendations made for 2018.
+Student feedback reviewed by Student Guild, Student Senate, and PVC (Students) and recommendations made for 2024.

-All students, including international students (with the exception of the student groups listed below) enrolled in a USC study period will pay the SSAF.
+All students, including international students (with the exception of the student groups listed below) enrolled in a UniSC study period will pay the SSAF.

 For international students, these costs have been included within the International Tuition Fee rates.
-USC will internally transfer the SSAF amount to the Student Services and Amenities account.
+UniSC will internally transfer the SSAF amount to the Student Services and Amenities account.

 - Tertiary Preparation Pathway (TPP)